feildawproton/Catmull_Clark_with_local_patched/README.md

 # Catmull_Clark_with_local_patches
-Another old school project.
+Another old school project (MSIM 715).
 This one tests how memory optimization could affect Catmull-Clark algorithm

 # Catmull-Clark with CUDA and openMP